 Any part of the roof with a joint or obstruction is prone to leakage, and it includes a chimney, skylight, or vent pipe.
 For a chimney located underneath the roofing peak, there is a chance that rain and snow seep into the juncture between the chimney and the roof.

-This issue can be prevented by installing roof cricket, but what is a cricket in roofing, anyway?
+This issue can be prevented by installing roof cricket, but what is cricket in roofing, anyway?
 Read about it further below.

 What You Need to Know about Chimney Cricket Roofing

 You might wonder, why is it called a roof cricket?
 The name, in fact, is derived from a joke that comes from an old Disney animation movie over 75 years ago.
-Disney released animation movie “Pinocchio” in 1940, where there was a character of grasshopper called Jiminy Cricket or Talking Cricket.
+Disney released the animation movie “Pinocchio” in 1940, where there was a grasshopper called Jiminy Cricket or Talking Cricket.

-Jiminy sounds a lot like chimney when pronounced – therefore chimney cricket.
+Jiminy sounds a lot like a chimney when pronounced – therefore chimney cricket.
 Since then, this construction terminology has been widely used across North America.